apache/flink/docs/dev/table/streaming/time_attributes.md

 </div>
 </div>

-### Using a TableSource
+#### Using a TableSource

-The event time attribute is defined by a `TableSource` that implements the `DefinedRowtimeAttributes` interface.
-The `getRowtimeAttributeDescriptors()` method returns a list of `RowtimeAttributeDescriptor` for describing the final name of a time attribute, a timestamp extractor to derive the values of the attribute, and the watermark strategy associated with the attribute.
+The event time attribute is defined by a `TableSource` that implements the `DefinedRowtimeAttribute` interface.
+The `getRowtimeAttribute()` method returns the name of an existing field that carries the event time attribute of the table and is of type `LONG` or `TIMESTAMP`.

-Please make sure that the `DataStream` returned by the `getDataStream()` method is aligned with the defined time attribute.
-The timestamps of the `DataStream` (the ones which are assigned by a `TimestampAssigner`) are only considered if a `StreamRecordTimestamp` timestamp extractor is defined.
+Moreover, the `DataStream` returned by the `getDataStream()` method must have watermarks assigned that are aligned with the defined time attribute.
+Please note that the timestamps of the `DataStream` (the ones which are assigned by a `TimestampAssigner`) are ignored.
+Only the values of the `TableSource`'s rowtime attribute are relevant.
-Watermarks of a `DataStream` are only preserved if a `PreserveWatermarks` watermark strategy is defined.
-Otherwise, only the values of the `TableSource`'s rowtime attribute are relevant.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-// define a table source with a rowtime attribute public class UserActionSource implements StreamTableSource<Row>, DefinedRowtimeAttributes {
+// define a table source with a rowtime attribute public class UserActionSource implements StreamTableSource<Row>, DefinedRowtimeAttribute {

 	@Override
 	public TypeInformation<Row> getReturnType() {